amnn/typed-geomlab-report/report.md

 title: Structural Type Inference in Functional Programming Languages
 author: Ashok Menon
 abstract: |
   In this project we consider a range of extensions to Hindley and Milner's type system that allow us to specify the types found in previously dynamically typed functional programming languages.
-In particular, rather than simply inferring the types of parameters to composite data structures (The type of the elements in a list structure, for example), we aim to infer the shape of the structure itself as composed ofatomic values, cons cells and nils --- In the case of the list, that it is either a \texttt{[]} or a \texttt{(:)} with an element on the left and another list on the right.
+In particular, rather than simply inferring the types of parameters to composite data structures (The type of the elements in a list structure, for example), we aim to infer the shape of the structure itself as composed of atomic values, cons cells and nils --- In the case of the list, that it is either a \texttt{[]} or a \texttt{(:)} with an element on the left and another list on the right.
 ...

 ```{.haskell}